North Highlands Truck Accident Lawyer

 - Substance Abuse: Truckers sometimes use drugs or alcohol to cope with the demands and lifestyle of truck driving.
 Despite the laws regulating abuse, this can lead to a severe crash.

 Preservation of evidence letters in a trucking accident case is critical to proving liability.
-Truck companies must retain specific records under federal regulations for a set amount of time.
+Truck companies must retain specific records under federal regulations for a set time.
 After this period, the records are often destroyed.
 The loss of this evidence can make it complex to prove liability in a truck collision.
-While these letters are intended to fit the details of the trucking crash and the assigned claim, these notices can pertain to electronic and physical documents and evidence such as information from the vehicle's electronic logging device and records of repair and maintenance for the truck.
+While these letters are intended to fit the details of the trucking crash and the assigned claim, these notices can pertain to electronic and physical documents and evidence, such as information from the vehicle's electronic logging device and records of repair and maintenance for the truck.
 Evidence related to the driver, such as his or her driving record, employment history, training credentials, driving log, drug testing exams, and medical exam certifications, may also be used to substantiate the claim.Minimum Insurance Requirements for Semi-Trucks

 Trucking companies carry commercial policies that protect the driver and the company against personal injury or wrongful death claims.
 Motor carriers that deliver non-hazardous materials must have at least $750,000 in bodily injury liability insurance to meet FMCSA standards.
 Commercial trucks that transport oil must have insurance of $1 million in liability coverage.
 Motor carriers of specific hazardous materials must have an insurance policy worth $5 million or a bond in that same amount.
 Since the stakes are substantial for the insurer, they often use tactics to pay as little as possible on the claim or deny it altogether.
 An experienced North Highlands truck accident attorney knows how to overcome these tactics and holds the insurance company to its obligations to ensure you receive a favorable recovery for your damages.Calculating the Value of a Truck Accident Settlement

 There is no such thing as a fender bender regarding trucking collisions.
-Passenger vehicle damage is often beyond repair, and those riding in smaller cars often suffer catastrophic injuries.
+Passenger vehicle damage is often beyond repair, and those riding in smaller cars suffer catastrophic injuries.
 Compensation for a truck crash covers economic and noneconomic losses specific to the circumstances of the case.
 These include:

 - Disfigurement: One of the most devastating injuries that can be suffered after a big rig collision is scarring.
 A disfigurement, particularly in a visible area, can cause embarrassment and humiliation due to cosmetic concerns.
-Those with permanent scarring are eligible to claim compensation for the emotional and physical suffering caused by their disfigurement.
+Those with permanent scarring can claim compensation for the emotional and physical suffering caused by their disfigurement.
 Conversely, the cost of ongoing medical treatment or the need for cosmetic surgeries in the future may also be claimed.

 - Loss of Consortium: An injured party and his or her spouse may be entitled to the recovery to diminish marital relations.
 Damages for loss of consortium may also include the inability to conceive children.